semantic-developer/SemanticDeveloper/README.md

 1. Open the app, click “Select Workspace…” and choose a folder.
    - If it isn’t a git repo and the Git library is available, you’ll be prompted to initialize one.
    - You can also initialize later from the header via “Initialize Git…”.
-2. Click “Restart Session” to launch `codex proto` in the workspace directory (a session also starts automatically after you select a workspace).
+2. Click “Restart Session” to launch `codex app-server` in the workspace directory (a session also starts automatically after you select a workspace).
 3. Type into the input box and press Enter to send.
 Output appears in the right panel.
 4. “CLI Settings” lets you change:
    - Profile (from Codex `config.toml`) — passed via `-c profile=<name>`